The platform

 Urban-forestry teams

-Five layers, one index
+Five components, one index

 Every score traces to official public data